 How To Distress Painted Furniture

 The paint finish almost had a metallic look to it.
 I cut the shine with Howard’s Wax in Walnut.
-It’s as simple as rubbing it on and letting some of it settle in the grooves.
-After it dries shine it with a dry lint free rag.
+It’s as simple as rubbing it on and letting some of the wax settle in the grooves.
+After it dries you just shine it up with a dry lint free rag.

 Find the chalk brush, paints, and supplies used in this project on the Petticoat Junktion Amazon Page here.